restarone/comfortable-mexican-sofa-docs/Docs:-Content-Tags.md

   - `url` - This is the default.
 Will render URL pointing to uploaded attachment.
   - `link` - Will wrap URL in `<a href=>` tag.
   - `image` - Will wrap URL in `<img src=>` tag.
-- `label` - Will use this as text for links or alt attibute value for images.
+- `label` - Will use this as text for links or alt attribute value for images.
 - `resize`, `gravity`, `crop` - Only applicable for image variants.
 These are transform options that are passed into ImageMagick via ActiveStorage.
 - `class` - html class attribute for the image or link